act-rules/act-rules.github.io/pages/glossary/whitespace.md

 title: Whitespace
 key: whitespace
 ---

-Whitespace are characters that have the Unicode "White_Space" property in the [Unicode properties list](https://www.unicode.org/Public/UCD/latest/ucd/PropList.txt).
+Characters that have the Unicode "White_Space" property in the [Unicode properties list](https://www.unicode.org/Public/UCD/latest/ucd/PropList.txt).

 This includes: